-Over the past three years, he: (1) obtained summary judgment in New York federal court, dismissing an NDA/trade secret claim where plaintiff claimed $240 million, and again recovered legal fees; (2) won complete dismissal of a $500+ million international arbitration after evidentiary hearing and without his clients testifying; (3) resolved a complicated $400+ million IRS whistleblower claim for less than two percent of the claim and obtained first impression rulings; (4) settled for only $150,000 a $30 million commodities class action brought by a national firm; (5) won a two-and–a-half-year licensing agreement arbitration by limiting to $25,000 a $25 million claim brought by a national firm and by obtaining sanctions of $190,000 for discovery misconduct; (6) settled for $28,000 a $22 million overtime class action; (7) won complete dismissal of a class action against a major medical implant manufacturer; (8) settled a class action consumer fraud claim less than one month after filing, with no relief for plaintiff; (9) won a dismissal of a commodities fraud case after deposing just plaintiffs’ expert, whom Mr. Goteiner designated as his adverse expert, and a post dismissal malicious prosecution settlement; (10) won complete dismissal of a defamation, false light and unfair competition complaint, again with no relief to plaintiff and immediately after deposing only plaintiff, who walked out after four hours of cross-examination; (11) won a fraud arbitration while recovering as sanctions over 60% of his client’s $1+ million in attorneys fees and costs; and (12) successfully settled a federal securities fraud for a NYSE health care company case after substituting in four months before trial and developing a winning theory missed by two national firms; (13) co-defended Hewlett-Packard in consolidated federal and state securities class and derivative actions arising out of the Autonomy acquisition; and (14) prosecuted international antitrust claims.
+Over the past five years, he has also: (1) obtained summary judgment in New York federal court, dismissing an NDA/trade secret claim seeking $240 million, and recovered legal fees; (2) won complete dismissal of a $750+ million international arbitration and legal fees, after evidentiary hearing and without his clients testifying; (3) resolved a complicated $400+ million IRS whistleblower claim for less than two percent of the claim and obtained first impression rulings; (4) settled for only $150,000 a $30 million commodities class action brought by a national firm; (5) won a two-and–a-half-year licensing agreement arbitration by limiting to $25,000 a $25 million claim brought by a national firm and by obtaining sanctions of $190,000 for discovery misconduct; (6) settled for $28,000 a $22 million overtime class action; (7) won complete dismissal of a class action against a major medical implant manufacturer; (8) settled a class action consumer fraud claim less than one month after filing, with no relief for plaintiff; (9) won both a dismissal of a commodities fraud case after deposing just plaintiffs’ expert, whom Neil designated as his adverse expert, and a post dismissal malicious prosecution settlement; (10) won complete dismissal of a defamation and unfair competition complaint, and follow-up malicious prosecution claim, based on deposing only plaintiff; (11) defensed a fraud arbitration claim while recovering as sanctions $650,000; (12) successfully settled a federal securities fraud for a NYSE health care company case after substituting in four months before trial and developing a winning theory missed by the prior two national firms; (13) co-defended Hewlett-Packard in consolidated federal and state securities class and derivative actions arising out of the Autonomy acquisition; and (14) prosecuted international antitrust claims.

-While Mr. Goteiner usually is on the defense side in national class actions, he was lead plaintiffs' counsel representing 20,000 customers of a South Florida telemarketing boiler room closed by the CFTC.
+While Neil usually is on the defense side in national class actions, he was also lead plaintiffs' counsel representing 20,000 customers of a South Florida telemarketing boiler room closed by the CFTC.
 The CFTC was unable to obtain any damages from the upstream owners.
-Mr. Goteiner and his team of three attorneys waged an eight-year battle and a six-month trial in federal district court in Miami against seven national law firms.
+Neil and his team of three attorneys waged an eight-year battle and a six-month trial in Miami federal district court against seven national law firms.
 On the eve of jury arguments, defendants paid some $40 million.
 Defendants unsuccessfully appealed their own settlement.
-They claimed that Farella’s trial team had "coerced" defendants and their attorneys to settle through innovative class action theories and a stubborn refusal to settle at a lower price.
+They claimed that Farella had "coerced" defendants to pay too much because Farella’s liability theories were too innovative and its trial strategy was too relentless.

-He is listed in The Best Lawyers in America in the area of Commercial Litigation.
+- The Best Lawyers in America in the area of Commercial Litigation